AyushKUMAR031/skillion-hackathon-resumeRAG/roadmap.md

         *   [x] Create a service in the `ml` module to generate embeddings.
     *   [x] **Storage:**
         *   [x] Save the resume file to the `backend/uploads` directory.
-        *   [x] Save the extracted text and embeddings to MongoDB.
+        *   [x] Save the extracted text and embeddings to Pinecone.
 *   [x] **3.
 Resume Retrieval (`/api/resumes`):**
     *   [x] Implement `GET /api/resumes` to list all resumes with pagination (`limit`, `offset`).
     *   [ ] Implement `GET /api/resumes?q=` for basic text search.